Iamkillua/myanimemirrorbot/README.md

 # Anime Mirror Bot

-**AIO Mirror Bot** is a Telegram Bot writen in Python based on Breakdowns Slam mirroring bot for mirroring files on the Internet to our beloved Google Drive.
+**Anime Mirror Bot** is a Telegram Bot writen in Python based on Breakdowns Slam mirroring bot for mirroring files on the Internet to our beloved Google Drive.

 # Features supported: